-Each Pastoral Group consists of students from the same Year level and is led by a teacher who generally teaches the students in one other class.
+Each Home Group consists of students from the same Year level and is led by Home Group Mentor who generally teaches the students in one other class.
 Students also belong to a House Group and will engage in a variety of House based activities that extend connectedness across the College.

 Home Group Mentors oversee learning and wellbeing for students in their Pastoral Group and are supported in this task by Year Learning Leaders.
 The Home Group Mentor offers a direct link between students, families and the College.

 Our Pastoral Care Program is built into the student timetable each week and is central to our vibrant, inclusive and warm community where girls feel safe, build friendships and become intelligent and reflective learners.
 In 2022, the College is implementing the University of Yale RULER program in Years 7 - 9 and the Respectful Relationships program in Years 10 - 12.

 Wellbeing incorporates the physical, social, spiritual and emotional development of each student and is central to Mater Christi College’s learning and school improvement.

 Students who experience a safe and effective learning environment with strong, supportive and trusting relationships are more likely to be engaged and connected at school.